Azure WVD - Complexity removed by spring 2020 release

 Complexity removed by spring 2020 release

-5. You can publish both remote apps and desktop hosted in the same session host to the same user.
+- You can publish both remote apps and desktops hosted in the same session host to the same user.

 New capability introduced

-1. Need to register to a new resource provider - Microsoft.DesktopVirtualization.
+- Need to register with a new resource provider - Microsoft.DesktopVirtualization.

 Before this update, it was tough to manage users.
 This update gives the capability to manage uses in terms of the application group assignment and session control.
 Search the user as shown below and click on it.